queso-fuego/UEFI-GPT-image-creator/README.md

 If the file `BOOTX64.EFI` is found in the current directory when `write_gpt` is ran, it will be added to the `/EFI/BOOT/` directory in the ESP.
 This file is assumed to be an x86_64 EFI Application, and will be booted automatically in QEMU/OVMF or on UEFI compliant hardware.

-A `DSKIMG.INF` file will be created containing the size of the generated image, and added to the `/EFI/BOOT/` directory.
+A `FILE.TXT` file will be created containing the size of the generated image, and added to the `/EFI/BOOT/` directory.

-If adding files to the data partition with `-ad <files> --add-data-files <files>`, a `DATAFLS.INF` file will be created in `/EFI/BOOT/` in the ESP.
+If adding files to the data partition with `-ad <files> --add-data-files <files>`, a `FILE.TXT` file will be created in `/EFI/BOOT/` in the ESP.
 It will have info on each file added, including each file's name, size in bytes, and starting lba (disk sector) in the disk image.
 The purpose of this is to e.g. find a kernel or other files more easily within an EFI application, but not impose or create any set filesystem.

 A valid OVMF file for qemu is included as `bios64.bin`.
 Use it with qemu as `-bios bios64.bin`.